cessen/colorbox/README.md

 [![Latest Release][crates-io-badge]][crates-io-url]
 [![Documentation][docs-rs-img]][docs-rs-url]

-A low-level toolbox for working with color transforms.
+A low-level toolbox for working with color.

-ColorBox does NOT provide any kind of framework for doing color management or maintaining color pipelines, it only provides tools for constructing and working with color transforms.
+ColorBox does NOT provide any kind of framework for doing color management or maintaining color pipelines, it only provides the building-block components for working with color.
 As such, most people probably won't want to use this crate directly.